sass/sass/proposal/package-importer.md

 default Sass export for npm packages.
 For the most part, packages contain both JavaScript and styles, and use the `main` or `module` root keys to define the JavaScript entry point.
 Some packages use the `"sass"` key at the root of their `package.json`.
-Others have adopted [conditional exports], which is supported by Vite.
+Other packages have adopted [conditional exports], largely driven by Vite, which resolves Sass paths using the `"sass"` and the `"style"` custom conditions.

 [conditional exports]: https://nodejs.org/api/packages.html#conditional-exports